-Over almost three years, OBCT and ECPMF have built a sort of “European encyclopedia of press freedom”, creating and refining dozens of entries on media systems, transparency of media ownership, censorship and self-censorship, access to information, independent media and other actors who work for freedom of the press and pluralism throughout Europe, and in particular in South-eastern Europe, the Visegrád countries, the Baltic countries, in Turkey and in the Eastern Partnership.
+Over almost three years, we have built a sort of “European encyclopedia of press freedom”, creating and refining dozens of entries on media systems, transparency of media ownership, censorship and self-censorship, access to information, independent media and other actors who work for freedom of the press and pluralism throughout Europe, and in particular in South-eastern Europe, the Visegrád countries, the Baltic countries, in Turkey and in the Eastern Partnership.

-It’s time to call on the Wikipedia community to share the work of Wiki4MediaFreedom, so that the content created in these years can be available in languages other than English and enrich Wikipedia on an important European topic such as media freedom and pluralism.
+It’s time to call on the Wikipedia community to share the work of Wiki4MediaFreedom, so that the content we have created in these years can be available in languages other than English and enrich Wikipedia on an important European topic such as media freedom and pluralism.

-Until June 3, 2018, Wikipedia users will be able to adopt an entry on freedom of the press and translate it into one of the languages of the competition, or improve its English version by adding the perspective of a specific country or sources by local actors, media and research centres engaged in monitoring and defending press freedom.
+Starting from today, and until July 15, 2018, Wikipedia users will be able to adopt an entry on freedom of the press and translate it into one of the languages of the competition, or improve its English version by adding the perspective of a specific country or sources by local actors, media and research centres engaged in monitoring and defending press freedom.